ABOUT PEER REVIEW

 PURPOSE OF MEETING

-To better assess the value and integrity of the energy storage activities funded by the U.S. Department of Energy’s Office of Electricity Delivery and Reliability Energy Storage Program and hosted by Sandia National Laboratories.
+To better assess the value and integrity of the energy storage activities funded by the U.S. Department of Energy’s Office of Electricity Energy Storage Program and hosted by Sandia National Laboratories.
 Participants at the 2018 DOE/OE Energy Storage Peer Review will examine the most recent ES work performed at Oak Ridge National Laboratory, Pacific Northwest National Laboratory, and Sandia National Laboratories.
 Projects cover the six major thrust areas—as well as many subtopics—as shown below: